Serious about learning Italian?

 Busuu is a brilliant app for Italian students because it offers so many unique aspects which optimize learning.
 The app teaches Italian vocabulary about a range of subjects for all levels: family, free time and food for beginners; and more complex themes such as politics, nature and life choices for more advanced students.

-Every lesson begins with new vocabulary taught using flashcards and exercises involving matching up words, along with the chance to listen to dialogues by native speakers about the theme.
-For premium members, there is the option to talk with native Italian speakers and send them exercises to correct and so users can have a far more direct learning experience.
+Every lesson begins with vocabulary taught using flashcards and exercises involving matching up words, along with the chance to listen to dialogues by native speakers about the theme.
+For premium members, there is the option to talk with Italian speakers and send them exercises to correct and so users can have a far more direct learning experience.

 The membership cost is more expensive than for other applications (€2 a week), but it is perhaps worth it for all the other enjoyable features of the app.
 “Busuu: Learn Italian – Speak Italian” is available for IOS and Google Play for Android.